#Switch2Swift for Deep Learning

 ‘Now, this is python.
 Okay, no good but that’s why we have frameworks like pytorch and tensorflow — so we are good !’

 Nooo! it’s still no good!
-Check this out.
-Summarised:
+Check this

 When it comes to speed (not even mentioning the issue that you cannot debug these frameworks because they have these large, inaccessible ‘C-molecules’) the problem is the overhead, when you load your matrix calculations to the GPU.

 ‘PyTorch is like an airplane: You have to give it plenty of work to do to justify the time to drive to the airport, go through security, take off, land…’

 Google, that wrote tensorflow, has lots of data: for them loading their huge calculations on to such a ship-ship (see the picture below) to start the process is fine — for ‘normal’ people not.
 I other words, if you have google kind of workloads, this model is fine.
 For a lot of what do though, this model isn’t feasible.

 ‘TensorFlow was designed around the idea of creating a call graph, then feeding it values’

 And the recent tensorflow evolution towards tf eager